Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/_index.md

 ---

-    title: About Trusted File for file encryption
+    title: "About Trusted File for file encryption"
-    linkTitle: Using TrustedFile for file encryption
+    linkTitle: "Using TrustedFile for file encryption"
-    weight: 210
+    weight: 200

----
-## Encryption concepts
+---## Encryption concepts

 This topic describes how to implement Axway Trusted File encoding. {{< TransferCFT/axwayvariablesComponentShortName  >}} in conjunction with TrustedFile enables you to send encrypted files in S/MIME, CMS, and OpenPGP format, for increased security for data exchanges.
 To initiate this additional security, Transfer CFT delivers a set of samples and certificates to implement TrustedFile in your environment.
 To get started using TrustedFile with Transfer CFT, read the following sections: